 \subsection{Experimental Setup}

 \textbf{Tasks}.
-We follow the experimental setup of \road \cite{singh2022road}, and evaluate on \roadwaymo approaches over agent, action, location, duplex (joint label of agent+action) and event detection tasks, along with the temporal segmentation of the action performed by the AV itself.
+We follow the experimental setup of \road \citep{singh2022road}, and evaluate on \roadwaymo approaches over agent, action, location, duplex (joint label of agent+action) and event detection tasks, along with the temporal segmentation of the action performed by the AV itself.
 In addition, we introduce a set of experiments within the \roadpp framework, where we study unsupervised domain adaption from one source dataset to a target dataset on the aforementioned tasks.
 In our tests, either \road or \roadwaymo play the role of the source dataset, with the other acting as target.

 \textbf{Metrics}.
 Similarly to \cite{singh2022road}, in our experiments results are evaluated for both \textit{frame-level} (bounding box) detection and \textit{video-level} (tube) detection.
-As evaluation metrics we use frame mean Average Precision (f-mAP) and video mean Average Precision (video-mAP), respectively, commonly used in action detection \cite{singh2017online,kalogeiton2017action,saha2016deep}.
+As evaluation metrics we use frame mean Average Precision (f-mAP) and video mean Average Precision (v-mAP), respectively, commonly used in action detection \citep{singh2017online,kalogeiton2017action,saha2016deep}.
 The detection threshold for Intersection over Union (IoU) is set to 0.5 for f-mAP, indicating a 50\% overlap between predicted and actual bounding boxes.
-To compute the video-mAP, instead, the results are evaluated on two IoU thresholds, namely, 0.2 (20\% overlap) and 0.5 (50\% overlap) as detecting tubes is more challenging than detecting single bounding boxes. \paragraph{Dataset Splits.} ROAD-Waymo strictly follows the official training, validation, and test splits defined by the Waymo Open Dataset to ensure full alignment with the original benchmark and its associated challenges.
+To compute the v-mAP, instead, the results are evaluated at 0.2 IoU threshold, \ie 20\% overlap, as detecting tubes is more challenging than detecting single bounding boxes. \paragraph{Dataset Splits.} ROAD-Waymo strictly follows the official training, validation, and test splits defined by the Waymo Open Dataset to ensure full alignment with the original benchmark and its associated challenges.
 By adopting the exact same splits, we preserve consistency with existing Waymo-based evaluations and enable fair comparison with prior and future methods developed on the Waymo ecosystem.
 In accordance with Waymo’s evaluation protocol, annotations for the test set are not publicly released.
 Instead, test-set evaluation is performed through the official Waymo challenge server, preventing overfitting and ensuring the integrity of benchmark results.

 \textbf{Model training}.